Austrolestes colensonis: Distribution

 This species is found throughout New Zealand, including Stewart Island and Chatham Island; the Chatham Island individuals seem to be genetically distinct from the mainland population, and most have an interrupted blue stripe on the thorax, but currently this is thought insufficient to consider them a separate species.
 A. colensonis can be seen near water at any time, but especially November to April; adults seen in June and July may be overwintering.
 It is the main damselfly species in mountain tarns, so is presumably cold-tolerant.

 Life cycle

-A. colensonis has a twenty-year life cycle.
+A. colensonis has a two-year life cycle.
 Some eggs hatch in the summer that they are laid while others overwinter and hatch the following spring.
 Those eggs that hatch in the following year overwinter in a dormant state.
 Temperature is the major influence that regulates the rate of development.
 Too low and it can cause the death of the embryo.